Alvearie/de-identification/docs/localization.md

 ```

 ### city
 File name: city_list.csv

 Contains a list of cities and related information.

 Mandatory column: name

 Optional columns: latitude, longitude, country code, population

-If latitude and longitude are not provided, the Data De-Identification service cannot mask cities with their closest neighboring cities.

-If country code is not provided, the Data De-Identification service cannot mask cities with the same country.
+If latitude and longitude are not provided, the Data De-Identification service cannot mask those cities with their closest neighboring cities.
+If such a city is provided as input and the mask closest option is configured, the configured handling of unexpected input is applied.
+Also, such cities are not considered when finding the closest neighbors of cities for which latitude and longitude have been provided.

 Example of a CSV file:
 ```
 A Coruña,43.37135,-8.396,ES,246056
-Aachen,50.77664,6.08342,DE,265208
+Aachen,,,,
 Aba,5.10658,7.36667,NG,897560
 ```

 ### continent
 File name: continents.csv

 Contains a list of continents and related information.

 Mandatory column: name

 Optional columns: latitude, longitude

-If latitude and longitude are not provided, the Data De-Identification service cannot mask continents with their closest neighboring continents.
+If latitude and longitude are not provided, the Data De-Identification service cannot mask those continents with their closest neighboring continents.
+If such a continents is provided as input and the mask closest option is configured, the configured handling of unexpected input is applied.
+Also, such continents are not considered when finding the closest neighbors of continents for which latitude and longitude have been provided.

 Example of a CSV file:
 ```
 Asia,38.5208512,97.5929063
 Europe,49.3613555,13.7208743
-South America,-14.4793678,-57.8555657
+South America,,
 ```

 ### country
 File name: country_list.csv

 Contains a list of countries and related information.

 Mandatory column: name

 Optional columns: ISO 2-Letter code, ISO 3-Letter code, alias, continent, latitude, longitude

-If latitude, and longitude are not provided, the Data De-Identification service cannot mask countries with their closest neighboring countries.
+If latitude and longitude are not provided, the Data De-Identification service cannot mask those countries with their closest neighboring countries.
+If such a country is provided as input and the mask closest option is configured, the configured handling of unexpected input is applied.
+Also, such countries are not considered when finding the closest neighbors of countries for which latitude and longitude have been provided.

 Example of a CSV file:
 ```
 Afghanistan,AF,AFG,,Asia,34.533,69.133
-Albania,AL,ALB,,Europe,41.333,19.800
+Albania,,,,,,
 Algeria,DZ,DZA,,Africa,28,2
+United States of America,US,USA,United States,North America,38.883,-77.017
 ```

 ### county
 File name: counties.csv

 Contains a list of US counties and related information.

 Mandatory columns: name, short name